Dead or Alive (franchise): Plot and characters

 Dead or Alive 4 again explores DOATEC's attempts to create a powerful clone of Kasumi with the Alpha Project.
-The various fighters discover the true nature of DOATEC and set out to stop it.
+The various fighters discover the true nature of DOATEC and set out to stop it, leading to a fiery war at DOATEC's primary headquarters.
 Helena takes over DOATEC as its new president and CEO, determined to fight against the corruption within the organization and change DOATEC for the better.
-Helena wins the fourth tournament and decides to give the title to Zack.
+Helena wins the fourth tournament and decides to give the title to Zack after saving her.
 The game introduces four new fighters: Alpha-152, Eliot, Kokoro, and La Mariposa.

 The fifth game, Dead or Alive 5, is set two years later.
 DOATEC is newly reformed with Helena still in control and Zack appearing to be an employee.
 Donovan forms a new organization called MIST to continue the Alpha Project.
 Jann Lee beats Hitomi in the last round of the fifth tournament.
 However, Jann Lee still feels that there is one person who he wants to defeat in order for him to be a true winner- Rig, who at first seems to have amnesia since he refers to Donovan as his dad.
 Meanwhile, Kasumi, Ryu, and Ayane, with help from Helena, fight to destroy the Alpha project and stop Donovan.

 Continuing to Dead or Alive 6, DOATEC and Mugen Tenshin discover that MIST is after the fifth tournament qualifier participant, Honoka, due to her having a similar power signature as Raidou.
 By the time the sixth tournament begins, suspicions of Rig experiencing amnesia are confirmed; he is unknowingly being implanted with a hypnotic suggestion by MIST that brainwashes him to serve them under the alias "Victor Donovan Jr.", causing Bass and Jann Lee to worry about his current situation.
 For the final tournament match, Jann Lee is once again officially a winner, but he was unofficially defeated by a newcomer, Diego.
 Ayane and Honoka are soon kidnapped by MIST and coerced into unwillingly reviving Raidou, their biological father, as an undead cyber ninja demon.
 As her older half-sister, Honoka, is still weakened, Ayane teams up with Kasumi and Hayate to kill the revived Raidou once and for all.
 Helena, arriving at one of MIST's hidden laboratories to secure the place, approaches a young scientist, NiCO, who acts as Lisa's replacement and is responsible for Raidou's resurrection.
 Although NiCO attempts to revive Helena's mother, Maria, Helena rejects her plan, causing NiCO to escape from her.